The Three Locks

 Below is a ring which wraps around the finger, culminating in two stones—a "toi et moi" ring from 1885, close to the time of this tale.

 And if that style didn't suit, here is a selection of vintage rings, mostly Victorian:

 These were mostly worn on women's shoes, but would perhaps appear decoratively on a man's stage costume.
 Our buckle could well have looked like this Parisian one, from the era.
 We do know that Borelli is a stylish man; this would be a distinctive look.

 FLASH POWDER, OR "BLITZLICHT"

 The first efforts to use artificial light for photography employed phenomenally dangerous oxy-hydrogen light.
 This was a lump of calcium carbonate, ignited by an oxygen flame.
 The technique was also used in stage lighting, where it was called "limelight."
 If you remember, limelight is featured in the "Chat Noir" chapter of Art in the Blood.
 It was very bright, was difficult to regulate, and tended to overexpose the faces nearest the camera.
 By the time of our adventure, still photographers used various combinations of magnesium and other elements to create "flash powders", which were ignited using a continuously developing series of mechanisms, some of which were connected to triggers.
 Even these were dangerous, and could ignite accidentally, possibly killing the photographer.
 A man named Traill Taylor is credited with first using magnesium flash powder as the sole light source for still photographs.
 E.A.
-Kenyon followed this in 1883 with another, similar formula, but the amount of smoke made it a challenge in indoor settings.
+Kenyon followed this in 1883 with another, similar formula, but the amount of smoke it created made it a challenge in indoor settings.

 As Holmes, ever the chemist, notes,the blitzlicht used in this story was made of powdered magnesium and potassium chlorate.